Weetynn/nz-fertility-tsf/README.md

   ![Screenshot 2024-10-22 000027](https://github.com/user-attachments/assets/7d4d24d3-63a2-41f9-b171-0783758b8916)

-    The g series plot shows a clear decline in the number of children born per woman in New Zealand from 1960 to 2021.
+    The time series plot shows a clear decline in the number of children born per woman in New Zealand from 1960 to 2021.
 Initially high in the 1960s, the rate drops sharply in earlier decades, then stabilizes to a lower, more variable pattern after the 1980s.

     The dominant feature is the long-term decreasing trend, with no evidence of cyclical patterns or seasonality due to the annual data frequency.